RabadanLab/randomlypage/README.md

 to get the dependencies.

-To serve the webpage, run:
+To serve the webpage locally, run:

 ```